fyrox-book/fyrox-book.github.io/src/fyrox/ui/custom.md

 Every widget in the engine must have an instance of `Widget` (`widget: Widget` field) type in them and implement the `Control` trait with two required methods. `query_component` is used for dynamic component fetching and could be used to support behavior mix-ins and support derived widgets, that based on some other widgets.
+There's a lot more of available methods in the `Control` trait, however for simplicity we won't use it in this chapter.

 `handle_routed_message` is used to react to various messages, but only in the `child -> parent -> parent_of_parent -> ...`
 chain.
 For example, if some of the child widget of our button will receive a message, it will also be passed to our button,